HAVING CONFIDENCE IN THINGS CAN BE IMPORTANT.

 2) CHRIST MADE YOU A CHILD OF GOD

-- How does somebody become a part of God’s family?
+- How does someone become a part of God’s family?

 - What does it mean to you that you are a part of God’s family?